yockgen/k8s_gpu_sriov/README.md

-# Enabling Intel GPU SR-IOV on k8s and demo workload using Terraform
+# Enabling Intel GPU SR-IOV and demo workload on k8s via Terraform

 ## Prerequisite
 1. Kubernetes Cluster has been successfully setup and run